gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet stumbled back a step as the two bots lurched to their feet.
 Captain Leung palmed a switch to open the hatch and waved them forward.

-Metal clanked on metal as Z40 made its way to the exit, tilted, and disappeared down the steps.
+Metal clanked on metal as Z40 trudged to the exit, tilted, and disappeared down the steps.
 Z51 was just about to do the same when someone outside shouted,